stuartlaurie/graph_datagen/README.md

 * `label`: [label for node]
 * `no_to_generate`: [no. of nodes to generate] - supports both 1000000 and 1,000,000 formats
+* `start_id`: optional - give a start id that will be incremented on - useful when generating incremental sets e.g start numbering at this value (if not specified, numbering starts at 1)

 #### additional labels